 Architecture for AWS EMR

-- The very first layer comes with the storage layer which includes different file systems used with our cluster.
-Be It from HDFS to EMRFS to local file system these all are used for data storage over the entire application.
-Caching of the intermediate results during MapReduce processing can be achieved with the help of these technologies that come with EMR.
+- The first layer comes with the storage layer, including different file systems used with our cluster.
+From HDFS to EMRFS to local file systems, these all are used for data storage over the entire application.
+Caching of the intermediate results during MapReduce processing can be achieved with these technologies that come with EMR.

-- The Second layer comes with the Resource Management for the cluster, this layer is responsible for resource management for the clusters and nodes over the application.
-This basically helps as the management tools that helps to evenly distribute the data over cluster and proper managing.
+- The Second layer comes with Resource Management for the cluster; this layer is responsible for resource management for the clusters and nodes over the application.
+This basically helps as the management tools that distribute the data over the cluster and proper managing.
 The Default resource Management tool that EMR uses is YARN that was introduced in Apache Hadoop 2.0.
 It centrally manages the resources for multiple data processing frameworks.
-It takes care of all the information that is needed for the cluster well-running being it from node health to resource distribution with memory management.
+It takes care of all the information needed for the cluster well-running, from node health to resource distribution with memory management.

-- The Third layer comes with the Data processing Framework, this layer is responsible for the analysis and the processing of data. there are many frameworks supported by EMR that plays an important role in parallel and efficient data processing.
-Some of the framework it supports and we are aware of is APACHE HADOOP, SPARK, SPARK STREAMING, etc.
+- The Third layer comes with the Data processing Framework; this layer is responsible for analysing and processing data.
+There are many frameworks supported by EMR that plays an important role in parallel and efficient data processing.
+Some of the framework it supports, and we are aware of is APACHE HADOOP, SPARK, SPARK STREAMING, etc.

-- The Fourth layer coms with the Application and programs such as HIVE, PIG, streaming library, ML Algorithms that are helpful for processing and managing large data sets.
+- The Fourth layer comes with the Application and programs such as HIVE, PIG, streaming library, ML Algorithms that help process and manage large data sets.

 Advantages of AWS EMR